Dancing (Elisa song)

 "Dancing" is a song by Italian singer Elisa, released on September 20, 2002 as a promotional single from her third studio album Then Comes the Sun.
 Upon the release of her compilation album Dancing, the song was officially released as a single on December 2007 in United States and Canada.

 The song was part of the soundtrack of Casomai (2002) directed by Alessandro D'Alatri, alongside Heaven Out of Hell, both being nominated Nastro d'Argento for Best Original Song.

 Composition

 The song, written and composed by Elisa herself, was written after the singer dance with the person described in the lyrics.
 In an interview with Enrico Silvestrin in 2014, the singer-songwriter stated that "Dancing" was influenced by her listening to Jeff Buckley.

 Release and commercial success in North America

 The song was released as a promotional single from her third studio album Then Comes the Sun for Italian radio ariplay.
 After the song was performed on the second and third season of United States' televisison show So You Think You Can Dance between 2006 and 2007, the song was sold over 80 000 copies on ITunes in the United States.
-Elisa's record label Sugar Music release a compilation album with the same name of the song, which was releas as the official lead single.
+Elisa's record label Sugar Music release a compilation album with the same name of the song, which was released as the official lead single.